briatte/srqm/README.md

 ## Uninstalling

 - If you do not like the course graph scheme, type `set scheme s2color` to revert to the default Stata scheme, or use any other scheme of your choice (see `help scheme`).
-- At the end of the semester, type `srqm clean folder` to stop redirecting Stata to the `SRQM` folder.
+- At any stage of the course, type `srqm clean` to remove temporary files.
+At the end of the class, type `srqm clean folder` to stop redirecting Stata to the `SRQM` folder.

 * * *